-- 2.1 The Act defines chief officers as the following (the post titles in brackets identify the relevant posts within the Council): - The Head of the Paid Service (the Chief Executive); - The Monitoring Officer (the Director of Governance, Finance and Public Services); - A statutory chief officer (the Director Adult Services, the Director Children's Services, the Director of Financial Resources and the Director of Public Health and Wellbeing).
-The Director of Children's Services post is currently being undertaken on a secondment basis by the Director of Children's Services for Blackburn with Darwen Council.
-The postholder is simultaneously serving as Director of Children's Services for both Councils during this period, on an equal split basis, for an initial six month period from 3 February 2016.
+- 2.1 The Act defines chief officers as the following (the post titles in brackets identify the relevant posts within the council's senior management structure): - The Head of the Paid Service (the Chief Executive and Director of Resources); - The Monitoring Officer (the Director of Corporate Services); - A statutory chief officer (the Executive Director of Education and Children's Services, the Executive Director of Adult Services and Health & Wellbeing, the Chief Executive and Director of Resources (also the Council's s.151 Officer / Chief Financial Officer) and the Director of Public Health). - A non-statutory chief officer (the Executive Director of Growth, Environment and Transport, the Director of Finance, the Director of Strategy and Performance, and any other postholder reporting directly to or directly accountable to the Chief Executive); - A deputy chief officer (all other director grade posts). - 2.2 The terms and conditions of employment applicable to officers on director grades and above are as determined by the NJC for Local Government Services ('Green Book') as amended, supplemented or superseded by decisions on conditions of service made by the council from time to time.
+This also applies to the Chief Executive and Director of Resources with the exception of an additional provision relating to remuneration in relation to acting as returning officer (see below) and a time limited restriction on reemployment.

-- A non-statutory chief officer (the Corporate Director Commissioning and Deputy Chief Executive, Corporate Director Operations and Delivery and any other postholder reporting directly to or directly accountable to the Chief Executive); - A deputy chief officer (all other director grade posts). - 2.2 The terms and conditions of employment applicable to officers on director grades and above are as determined by the National Joint Council (NJC) for Local Government Services ('Green Book') as amended, supplemented or superseded by decisions on conditions of service made by the Council from time to time and contained within the Council's Personnel Code.
-This also applies to the Chief Executive with the exception of an additional provision relating to remuneration in relation to acting as returning officer (see below) and a time limited restriction on re-employment. - 2.3 The Council's pay and grading structure is as approved by Full Council.
-The grade/role profile of each chief officer post has been objectively evaluated using a recognised job evaluation scheme (the Hay Group Job Evaluation Scheme).
-The evaluated score or grade/role profile will determine the grading level paid within the Lancashire Pay Spine.
-Salary packages take account of such factors as the requirements of the job, the relative size of the organisation, local and national market rates and the relationship with other posts within the grading structure. - 2.4 Details of chief officers' basic salary are set out below (salaries are as applicable at 1 April 2015).
-A structure chart identifying all posts covered by the statutory definition of chief officer posts is provided at Annex D.
+- 2.3 The council's pay and grading structure is as approved by Full Council.
+The grade profile/job description of each chief officer post has been objectively evaluated using a recognised job evaluation scheme (the Hay Group Job Evaluation Scheme).
+The evaluated score of the grade profile/job description will determine the grading level paid within the Lancashire Pay Spine.
+Salary packages take account of such factors as the requirements of the job, the relative size of the organisation, local and national market rates and the relationship with other posts within the grading structure. - 2.4 Details of chief officers' basic salaries are set out below (salaries are as applicable at 1 April 2019).
+A structure chart identifying all posts covered by the statutory definition of chief officer posts is provided at Annex 4.
+The structure chart includes a post of Director of Programmes and Project Management that has been disestablished but has a permanent post holder undertaking the role until 16 April 2019.